Writers, artists, thinkers.

 The more I think of Sylvia Plath the more I wonder what might have become of her had she been exposed to a different set of intellectual influences.
 One of the great problems with her work is that it is full of all kinds of entirely spurious conceptual mumbo jumbo, such as ouija boards, the notion of "fate" etc. Most of this is, of course, from an intellectual point of view, complete dross.
 And yet, like WB Yeats himself, who also went in for this kind of mystical twaddle, she nevertheless managed to produce some remarkable poems from these materials.
 This only goes to show the extent to which the technique of great poets is capable of transforming anything it comes into contact with.
-Like the mystical king it can turn any old dross into gold, pure gold, merely by laying a finger on it.
+Like the mystical king it can turn any old dross into gold, merely by laying a finger on it.
 This is one of the reasons, incidentally, why it is entirely futile to approach any art from a prescriptive point of view, by banning the use of certain materials in advance.
 This is invariably the approach adopted by politically correct critics who imagine you can abolish human stupidity and ignorance by deciding in advance what is a suitable material for art.
 This is an attitude, interestingly, which is exemplified in their response to a writer who was also active in the fifties and sixties, Philip Larkin.
 In fact Plath's poetry draws on materials which are every bit as reactionary as some of Larkin's.
 And yet she seems to escape their moral censure for some reason.
 The lesson to draw from both writers, actually, is that great technique has the power to redeem its materials by transcending them in the direction of truth.
 Coming up with an answer as to why or how this occurs is one of the most difficult problems art raises.
 So long as technique is perfected enough great works can just as easily be conjured from elephant dung than from the chronicles of Holinshed.